 In-ear thermometers are super easy to use and a lot less intrusive for dogs than rectal ones.
 If you find it very difficult to use a rectal thermometer (and don’t worry, most people do), you can also go for a digital in-ear pet thermometer.
 Often, dogs can react with aggressivity when a thermometer is inserted inside their rectum.

-Some of these use infrared heat waves coming out of your dog’s eardrum to record the body temperature with very high accuracy, while other are just like rectal thermometers and use mercury.
+Some of these use infrared heat waves coming out of your dog’s eardrum to record the body temperature with very high accuracy, while others are just like rectal thermometers and use mercury.

 First, straighten your dog’s external ear canal by pulling the ear upward and outward slowly.
 Then, gently put the thermometer inside the dog’s ear canal.
 Though they are easy to use, they can provide inaccurate readings if you are targeting the wrong part of the ear.
 Most products are delivered with clear instructions and directions.
 Some even have a diagram or photo explaining each step.